Know how to use Storybook for Angular

 With Storybook, developers create component stories to visualize and interact with specific states, facilitating efficient testing and debugging.

-• Use Stories Effectively: Each story in Storybook represents a single state of a component.
+• Using Stories Effectively: Each story in Storybook represents a single state of a component.
 Make sure to create stories for all the different states of your components.
 This will allow you to test each state in isolation and catch any issues early on.

 Getting Started with Storybook for Angular